RasaHQ/retail-demo/README.md

 # Retail Example Bot

 This is a sample retail bot to help provide starter content, examples of how to implement particular features, and sample use cases.
+Built using Rasa 2.1.2

 ## Install dependencies